Twins vs. Guardians Player Props Betting Odds

 |1

-- Joey Gallo has collected 12 hits with three doubles, a triple, seven home runs and 12 walks.
-He has driven in 14 runs.
+- Carlos Correa has 23 hits with five doubles, a triple, five home runs, 13 walks and 15 RBI.

 |Opponent